nfmccrina/tuxedocat/README.md

 will be my own).
 So far the lone exception is some bit-twiddling code from the chess programming wiki, which is acknowledged in the source files.
 Also, I may eventually utilise freely available endgame tablebases or opening books, if it doesn't seem worthwhile to develop my own.
-Overall, the goal for TuxedoCat is to be educational and something I can be proud of, which isn't achievable by copying large swaths of code from other engines.
+In the end, the goal for TuxedoCat is to be educational and something I can be proud of, which isn't achievable by copying large swaths of code from other engines.